huggingface/text-generation-inference/docs/source/basic_tutorials/consuming_tgi.md

 ## Inference Client

 [`huggingface-hub`](https://huggingface.co/docs/huggingface_hub/main/en/index) is a Python library to interact with the Hugging Face Hub, including its endpoints.
 It provides a nice high-level class, [`~huggingface_hub.InferenceClient`], which makes it easy to make calls to a TGI endpoint. `InferenceClient` also takes care of parameter validation and provides a simple to-use interface.
+At the moment, `InferenceClient` only works for models hosted with the Inference API or Inference Endpoints.

 You can simply install `huggingface-hub` package with pip.